k-ahn2/wps2/README.md

 WPS is capable of operating effectively without any internet dependency over link speeds of 1200 baud, albeit the latest 2400 and 3600 baud speeds offered by the NinoTNC are typically used and are the recommended minimum.

 WPS runs entirely in Python, starts with just three files, has minimal dependencies, minimal setup and runs with single command.
-It can be run manually or as a service
+It can be run manually or as a service.

 > [!IMPORTANT]
 > WPS is in active development and is changing on a regular basis - please remember to watch the repo to be alerted when there are new versions